kameron-dev/zero2dev-actions/README.md

-#  zero2dev
+# zero2dev-actions

-A minimal project template with GitHub Actions workflows preconfigured for CI and team notifications.
+Reusable GitHub Actions collection for automating CI workflows and sending team notifications.\
-Includes optional Discord integration for real-time visibility into repository activity.
+Provides built-in support for Discord integration to improve visibility of repository events in real time.

 ---